innocodive/lets-learn-es2015/Symbols.md

 Standard objects treat `default` mode as a number mode.
 Date treats default as a string.
 Using Symbol.toPrimitive() method we can override these dafault coercion behaviour.

+<strong>Behaviour of the `Number Mode`</strong>
+- Call valueOf() method : basically, return the PRIMITIVE value of the String object
+- Call toString() method : basically, convert Number to String and return the PRIMITIVE value
+- None of the above worked?
+Throw an error

+<strong>Behaviour of the `String Mode`</strong>
+- Call toString() method : basically, convert Number to String and return the PRIMITIVE value
+- Call valueOf() method : basically, return the PRIMITIVE value of the String object
+- None of the above worked?
+Throw an error